fransua/ecolopy/doc/source/tutorial/load_abundance.rst

   32
   15

-In the next step we are going to create an object 'Abundance' that will represent the distribution of abundance of the well known/studied BCI dataset.
+In the next step we are going to create an object :func:`ecolopy.Abundance` that will represent the distribution of abundance of the well known/studied BCI dataset.

 We are going to load this object under the name 'abd':